 - " Combinatorics tells us why there are 40,320 ways to place eight non-attacking rooks on an 8×8 chessboard.
-We will learn how to count permutations, combinations, derangements, and other collections, develop the language of sets and functions, and utilize basic proof techniques like the pigeon hole principle and mathematical induction. - " Probability tells us why it's likely that two of us share the same birthday.
+We will learn how to count permutations, combinations, derangements, and other collections, develop the language of sets and functions, and utilize basic proof techniques like the pigeon hole principle and mathematical induction.
+We will touch on graph theory as well. - " Probability tells us why it's likely that two of us share the same birthday.
 We will study Bayes' Theorem, the law of large numbers, and expected values. - " Number theory tells us why we shouldn't try to solve the equation $a^3 + b^3 = c^3$ with nonzero integers.
 Topics include divisibility, prime numbers, the Fundamental Theorem of Arithmetic, modular arithmetic, and Fermat's Little Theorem.